Design¶

 This project might seem like a lot of bash code but it's actually pretty simple.
 There are about 30-odd primary shell scripts, and a number of helper scripts.
 This README focuses on the primary scripts.

-Desktop Kubernetes is 99.9% bash shell with a tiny smidge of Python
+Desktop Kubernetes is 99.9% bash shell with a tiny smidgen of Python.

 The script directory structure is organized around related areas of functionality.
 The scripts generate numerous files as part of provisioning a cluster.
 These generated files are all placed into the generated directory in the project root.
 Most of these are purely transitory, except:

 All of the scripts in the call tree except for dtk and artifacts are in the scripts directory.
 All of the scripts are invoked by dtk.
-The tree below shows the scripts as they are called to create a template VM, and then provision a cluster using the template.
+The structure below shows the call tree as the scripts are invoked to create a template VM, and then provision a cluster using the template.
 See the Narrative section that follows for a description of each numeric annotation:

 dtk